My local council are carrying out a kitchens and bathroom units upgrade.

-I have also been looking at the "Stick and Go" tiles but they do not do free samples to see if that is an option to cover the walls once work is done.
+I have also been looking at the stick on tiles but can't get hold of any free samples to see if that is an option to cover the walls once work is done.

-If anyone has bought and used these "Stick and Go" tiles I would appreciate the feedback about them.
+If anyone has bought and used these stick on tiles I would appreciate the feedback about them.

 when removing tiles use a flat scraper and a hammer once the tiles are removed ,use a steam stripper on the adhesive do not try and remove tile adhesive with hammer and chisel you will end up making holes in the